 Will you share the mattress?
 If your partner is a restless sleeper, you may prefer a foam mattress or an innerspring with pocketed coils, since these are generally better at isolating motion.
 On the other hand, the bounciness of an innerspring may make it more suitable for sex than a foam mattress that conforms to the body.
 If you strongly prefer a firm mattress while your partner prefers a soft one or vice versa, your best option may be a dual-chambered air mattress, which can be adjusted to a different level of firmness on each side.

-Experts say you should never pay full price for an innerspring mattress.
-The retail markups on innerspring mattresses tend to be exceptionally high, as models are often priced to be sold at discounts of 50 percent or more.
+When surfing the manufactures website to learn about their mattresses, just ignore whatever price they have posted there -- that's probably not even close to what you'll actually pay.
+The "suggested retail price" on mattresses tend to be exceptionally high, as models are often priced to be sold at discounts of 50 percent or more.
 And don't ever be afraid to haggle when you're in the mattress store.
-If they know you're serious about making a purchase, salespeople may find a way to sweeten the deal, rather than watch you walk out the door.
+If they know you're serious about making a purchase, salespeople may find a way to sweeten the deal rather than watch you walk out the door.
+Even if you can't knock down the price, a little bit of negotiation could land you a free foundation or a good deal on a frame or headboard.

 Visit manufacturers' websites.
 Before shopping, browse through the different lines to see which features they have, and print out details about the models you're interested in.
 This gives you a good starting point when you get to the store.